drensin/YTWatchLaterAI/README.md

     Before deploying functions, create the following secrets in Google Cloud Secret Manager for your project:
     *   `YOUTUBE_CLIENT_ID`: Your Google OAuth 2.0 Client ID.
     *   `YOUTUBE_CLIENT_SECRET`: Your Google OAuth 2.0 Client Secret.
-    *   `GEMINI_API_KEY`: Your API key for the Gemini API (if using it directly, Vertex AI SDK might use service account auth).
+    *   `GEMINI_API_KEY`: Your API key for the Gemini API.
+This is used by the `gemini-chat-service` on Cloud Run and potentially other functions if they interact directly with Gemini.
-    *   `GCP_PROJECT_ID`: Your Google Cloud Project ID (used by Vertex AI SDK).
+    *   `GCP_PROJECT_ID`: Your Google Cloud Project ID (can be useful for SDKs).

-    Grant the service accounts of your Cloud Functions the "Secret Manager Secret Accessor" role for these secrets.
+    Grant the service accounts of your Cloud Functions and the Cloud Run service the "Secret Manager Secret Accessor" role for these secrets.

-3.  **Placeholders to Update in Code:**
+3.  **Placeholders/Configuration:**
-    *   `watchlaterai-460918`: This has been updated in the backend `*.js` files.
+    *   Project ID `watchlaterai-460918` and frontend URL `drensin.github.io/YTWatchLaterAI/` have been updated in the backend code and frontend configuration where necessary.
-    *   `drensin.github.io/YTWatchLaterAI/`: This has been updated in the backend `*.js` files for CORS origins, redirect URLs, and in `frontend/package.json`.
+    *   The `handleYouTubeAuth` Cloud Function URL needs to be correctly configured as an OAuth redirect URI in your Google Cloud Console OAuth client settings.
-    *   `YOUR_HANDLE_YOUTUBE_AUTH_FUNCTION_URL`: Replace with the actual HTTP trigger URL of your deployed `handleYouTubeAuth` function.
-This is used as the OAuth redirect URI.
+    *   The `frontend/src/App.js` now uses `WEBSOCKET_SERVICE_URL` to connect to the deployed `gemini-chat-service` on Cloud Run.

 ## Datastore Data Model